 Here, we are coming back a bit to creation myth number 1.
 Are you working with the client to solve their problems or show your style?
 You were hired to make it work like a clock and hit the customer directly.
 In our example, 90% of the people will love what you are offering as a designer, but the 10% is the specific target audience of your client, and they do not like your design at all.
 You need to step into customers’ shoes and design the way they see in such situations.
 You need to keep targeting this 10% of people.
 It is your task and what you are paid for.

 Myth №4: The designer is smarter than the client

 A lion’s share of us would shout – HEEEEELL YEAH.
 But, HEEEEEELL NO!

 Clients may be immensely confused while working with designers.
 However, you should not be surprised – many might hire a designer for the first time, and even if they don’t, they don’t and should not know much about the specifics of your work.
 They are hard-working and really trying to make the right decisions, but these decisions are based on their knowledge.
-They do not have any design degree or something.
-Clients should not be blamed for that, and such a situation does not make you the smartest person in the room.
+They do not have any design degree or anything.
+Clients should not be blamed for sleeping design thinking, and such a situation does not make you the smartest person in the room.

-I like the following phrase: “We are tourists in the client’s business”.
+I like the following phrase: “We are tourists in the client’s business.”
 Usually, designers work on many projects from different spheres.
-It helps to create unique solutions but may not allow diving deep into the current business.
+It helps create unique solutions but may not dive deep into the current business.
 Thus, you do not know the client’s business better than they are.
 You are both smart guys in the room who should help each other.
 It is a healthy relationship between you two where both should benefit.
-Your client helps you to understand the area better and create an effective design.
-You help your client to make the right decisions and think in the right direction.
+Your client helps you understand the area better and create an effective design.
+You help your client make the right decisions and think in the right direction.
 Only such a tandem may benefit you and the client’s business.

 However, I should say that I am talking about knowledge only, exclusive of personality.